jmbergmann/build-system-playground/README.md

 - Need to check user data size.
 Right now, an assertion triggers when it's too large.
 - Would it make sense to have a user-defined function that gets called in case that a buffer is too small?
 That function could then increase the buffer size and have the data re-copied.
 This would probably have to be a per-API call parameter though...
 - In yogi-cpp: In some classes (e.g. BranchInfo, Branch) there are getters called GetSomething() whereas in other classes (e.g. PayloadView) the getters are called Something().
 Should this be consistent?
-- Make sure all Cancel...() functions have a bool return type to tell you if it actually canceled anything

 Use those CMakeLists.txt defines for compilers:
 IF ("${CMAKE_CXX_COMPILER_ID}" STREQUAL "GNU")